rahul-sharmaa/rahul-sharmaa.github.io/_news/announcement_1.md

 inline: true
 ---

-A paper titled "Towards Unification of Stastical Reasoning, OLAP and ARM" has been selected in DASFAA 2022"
+A paper titled "Why Not to Trust Big Data: Discussing Statistical Paradoxes" in PMDB under DASFAA 2022"